Topological heavy fermions in magnetic field: Introduction

-In this manuscript, we show how one can understand the Landau quantization of the strong coupling spectra in terms of hybridization amidst Landau levels (LLs) of $c$ fermions and hybrid Wannier states of $f$ fermions.
-We find that only a particular number of $f$ fermion momentum channels are allowed to hybridize to $c$ fermion LLs, with coupling strength which decreases with increasing $\bB$ and increasing LL index $m$.
-Moreover, through our analysis we can clearly understand the reason why a naive minimal coupling is unable to recover the correct total Chern number of the flat band.
+In this paper, we show how one can understand the Landau quantization of the strong coupling spectra in terms of hybridization amidst Landau levels (LLs) of $c$ fermions and hybrid Wannier states of $f$ fermions.
+We find that only a particular number of $f$ fermion momentum channels are allowed to hybridize to $c$ fermion LLs, with coupling strength which decreases with increasing $\mathbf{B}$ and increasing LL index $m$.
+Moreover, through our analysis we can clearly understand the reason why a naive minimal coupling is unable to recover the correct total Chern number of the narrow bands.
 In the flat band limit of THFM, our framework allows for an exact solution including the dominant interactions and analytically explains the total Chern number.
-Although going away from the flat band limit requires numerics, given the simple structure of the our Hamiltonian, we are still able to compute the spectrum to unprecedentedly small fluxes and find it is captured well by the analytical solution in the flat band limit which can be taken all the way to $\bB=0$ as shown in Figs.(\ref{fig:0fieldvsB field}),(\ref{fig: nu=-1 spec}),(\ref{fig:nu=-2}) at $\nu=0,-1,-2$ respectively.
-Moreover it provides means to intuitively understand the underlying energetics of the problem as we tune the coupling between the $c$ and $f$ modes from $0$\% to $100$\% as shown in Fig.(\ref{fig:flat U(4) limit}).
+Even for cases with a non-trivial Chern number, we explicitly demonstrate the dependence of total number of states on the magnetic field as is expected by the Streda formula\cite{Steda1982TheoryOQ}.
+Although going away from the flat band limit requires numerics, given the simple structure of our Hamiltonian, we are still able to compute the spectrum to unprecedentedly small fluxes and find it to be well captured by the analytical solution in the flat band limit, $M=0$, which can be taken all the way to $\mathbf{B}=0$ as shown in Figs.(\ref{fig:0fieldvsB field}),(\ref{fig: nu=-1 spec}),(\ref{fig:nu=-2}) at narrow band filling factors $\nu=0,-1,-2$ respectively.

-The formulas we derive are general for any rational value of $\frac{\Phi}{\Phi_0}$, with $\Phi$ being the flux through the unit cell and $\Phi_0$ being the flux quantum $\frac{hc}{e}$, but we focus our analysis on the $\frac{1}{q}$ flux sequence and low $\bB$ where the results become particularly transparent.
-Our analysis as well unveils the physical nature of the anomalous low energy mode which is seen to be almost $\bB$-independent, also observed in previous numerics\cite{wang2022narrow}, as the anomalous zero-LL of a massless Dirac particle, a key ingredient of the topological heavy fermion picture of MATBG.
+The formulas we derive are general for any rational value of $\phi/\phi_0$, with $\phi$ being the flux through the unit cell and $\phi_0$ being the flux quantum $hc/e$, but we focus our analysis on the $1/q$ flux sequence and low $\mathbf{B}$ where the results become particularly transparent.
+Our analysis as well unveils the physical nature of the anomalous low energy mode which is seen to be almost $\mathbf{B}$-independent, also observed in previous numerics\cite{wang2022narrow}, as the anomalous zero-LL of a massless Dirac particle, a key ingredient of the topological heavy fermion picture of MATBG.
 Although this work deals directly with THFM, our methods apply more generally.